 Around 300,000 mobile devices are stolen every year, many of which are used by thieves to spin dodgy money on premium phone lines.

-Digital minister Ed Vaizey, said: “By working with the mobile operators, we have secured an agreement that will provide customers with real benefits as well as offer peace of mind.”
+Digital minister Ed Vaizey, said: “By working with the mobile operators,

 The agreement is completely voluntary, but has seen support committed from EE, O2, Three, Virgin Media, and Vodafone.